jukesliu/jukesliu/README.md

 # Hi, my name is Jukes!

 ## 😄 About me:
-- 👩‍💻 Geophysics Ph.D.
-Candidate at Boise State University
+- 👩‍💻 Postdoctoral researcher at Boise State University
-- 🧊 Glaciology and ❄️ snow scientist
+- 🧊 Glacier and ❄️ snow scientist
 - 🏂 Snowboarder/splitboarder
 - 🏉 Rugger